Your antenatal appointments

 From your 28-week appointment onwards, your midwife or doctor will also:

 - Measure your bump (fundal height) to check that your baby is growing at the right rate.
 If you’re measuring larger or smaller than expected, you may be referred for a growth scan to check the size of your baby and the amount of amniotic fluid that surrounds him or her.

 - Have a feel of your bump (palpate) to see if your baby is head-down and how engaged your baby’s head is in your pelvis.
-If your baby is in the breech position or lying sideways (transverse) at around 37 weeks, your midwife can talk to you about your options for trying to turn the baby around or giving birth to your breech baby vaginally or by c-section.
+If your baby is in the breech position (feet down) or lying sideways (transverse) at around 37 weeks, your midwife can talk to you about your options for trying to turn the baby around or giving birth to your breech baby vaginally or by c-section.

 Schedule of appointments and scans